knative/docs/blog/releases/announcing-knative-v0-22-release.md

 #### Client API signature change

-A `context.Context` object is added as the first argument to every Client API method to align with Kubernetes' client API signatures.
-This change does not affect any client's CLI usage, only if the client-specific Golang API is used for communicating with the Knative backend has changed.
-The migration is straight forward, either pass an already existing context down to the call or leverage one of the available standard contexts (like `context.TODO()`).
+A `context.Context` object was added as the first argument to every Client API method to align with the Kubernetes Client API signatures.
+This change does not affect client CLI usage unless the client-specific Golang API used to communicate with the Knative backend has changed.

-This change does _not_ affect any CLI usage of the client.
+To migrate to the updated API signature, you can pass an already existing context to the call, or use one of the available standard contexts, such as `context.TODO()`.

 ### CLI Plugins

 #### 💫 New Features & Changes

-The plugins that are released aligned with 0.22 are:
+The plugins that are released aligned with v0.22 are:

 - [kn-plugin-admin](https://github.com/knative-sandbox/kn-plugin-admin) for managing Knative installations that are running on Kubernetes | [download](https://github.com/knative-sandbox/kn-plugin-admin/releases/tag/v0.22.0)
 - [kn-plugin-source-kafka](https://github.com/knative-sandbox/kn-plugin-source-kafka) for managing a Kafka Source that has been installed via [eventing-kafka](https://github.com/knative-sandbox/eventing-kafka) on the backend | [download](https://github.com/knative-sandbox/kn-plugin-source-kafka/releases/tag/v0.22.0)

 ### Minor CLI updates

-- Fix `kn export` uses the _Export_ format as the default
+- `kn export` now uses the _Export_ format as the default.
-- Added `S` column to specify built-in sources in `kn source list-types`
+- Added `S` column to specify built-in sources in `kn source list-types`.
-- Added support for namespaces for all commands that takes a `--sink` option
+- Added support for namespaces for all commands that takes a `--sink` option.

 ### Operator v0.22